devopsacademyau/academy/classes/02class/exercises/c02-network02/zarajoy/README.md

 https://www.site24x7.com/tools/ipv4-subnetcalculator.html

 The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.
-These are the netowrk address, AWS VPC router reserverd address, AWS DNS server reserved address and an AWS reserved address for future use.
+These are the network address, AWS VPC router reserverd address, AWS DNS server reserved address and an AWS reserved address for future use.
 Last address in a subnet is the broadcast addresss.

 <!-- Don't change anything below this point-->
 ***